Last updated: July 13, 2020

 How was the data processed?

-The entire collection of ChIP-seq data sets was uniformly processed in ReMap up to ChIP-seq peak calling.
-The entire collection of ChIP-seq peaks is also available in the ReMap database.
-These peaks served as input for the ChIP-eat data processing pipeline.
-The complete pipeline is designed to uniformly process ChIP-seq data sets, from raw reads to the identification of direct TF-DNA binding events, and it was implemented in the ChIP-eat software with source code freely available at https://bitbucket.org/CBGR/chip-eat/.
-Specifically, ChIP-eat allows for: (i) aligning and filtering raw ChIP-seq data, (ii) calling ChIP-seq peaks, (iii) training the TFBS computational models and (iv) automatically defining the enrichment zone in the landscape plots to predict TFBSs.
-Four TFBS computation models are provided: PWMs, optimized with DiMO, TFFM, DNAshaped, and binding energy models .
+The entire collection of ChIP-seq data sets was processed by ReMap and GTRD up to ChIP-seq peak calling and is available at its respective databases.
+The peaks were used as input for the ChIP-eat data processing pipeline.
+The complete pipeline is designed to uniformly process ChIP-seq data sets, from raw reads to the identification of direct TF-DNA binding events, and it was implemented in the ChIP-eat software with source code freely available at our BitBucket repository.
+Specifically, ChIP-eat allows for: (i) aligning and filtering raw ChIP-seq data, (ii) calling ChIP-seq peaks, (iii) training the TFBS computational model and (iv) automatically defining the enrichment zone in the landscape plots to predict TFBSs.
 Only the ChIP-seq datasets for which a TF binding profile for the targeted TF was available in JASPAR were used for TFBS predictions.
-The enrichment zone containing high confidence direct TF-DNA interactions was automatically defined for each data set using an entropy-based algorithm.
-The diagram below illustrates the processing steps.
+For each peak, we computed the best subsequence as the one minimizing the distance to its peak summit and maximizing its score.
+With these subsequences, the enrichment zone containing high confidence direct TF-DNA interactions was automatically defined for each data set using an entropy-based algorithm.
+Next, we rescanned all peaks falling outside the enrichment zone to look for any subsequence different from the best that would still allow the peak to be within the enrichment zone.

 What data does UniBind host?

-The UniBind database contains millions of transcription factor (TF) binding site (TFBS) predictions across the human genome.
-These predictions were derived from the uniform processing of 1,983 publicly available ChIP-seq datasets accounting for 232 distinct TFs in 346 cell lines.
-For each ChIP-seq data set, the user can download the following: the set of predicted direct TF-DNA interactions in BED6 format, and in FASTA format, the initial set of ChIP-seq peaks, a visual representation of the delineated enrichment zone, and the trained prediction model used.
-For each ChIP-seq data set present in UniBind, four prediction models were used (see previous section) and the data is available for download for each of the four models individually.
+The UniBind database contains millions of transcription factor (TF) binding site (TFBS) predictions across the genome of nine different species.
+These predictions were derived from the uniform processing of 9625 publicly available ChIP-seq datasets accounting for 837 distinct TFs in 1329 cell lines.
+For each ChIP-seq data set, the user can download the following: the set of predicted direct TF-DNA interactions in BED6 format, and in FASTA format, a visual representation of the delineated enrichment zone, and the trained prediction model used.

 What does each entry in UniBind contain?

-WWhen searching/clicking on one TF name or one ChIP-seq data set of interest, a page will be displayed with all the information available.
-A summary part is at the top of the page describing what cell line, TF, data source, and JASPAR profile was used in the prediction models.
+When searching/clicking on one TF name or one ChIP-seq data set of interest, a page will be displayed with all the information available.
+A summary part is at the top of the page describing the metadata available for that dataset.
 The user is also provided with external links pointing for more details about this entry’s components.

-On the middle section of the page, all the prediction models used for this database entry are displayed in a tabbed layout.
-Download buttons are also available in this section from where the user can obtain the set of TF binding site predictions and/or the original set of ChIP-seq peaks.
-At the bottom of this section, a plot consisting of four panels is displayed to give a visual representation of the data through the selected prediction model.
-Please see next section in documentation on how to interpret these plots.
+On the middle section of the page, all the JASPAR matrices used for this database entry are displayed in a tabbed layout.
+Download buttons are also available in this section from where the user can obtain the set of TF binding site predictions.
+At the bottom of this section, a plot consisting of four panels is displayed to give a visual representation of the data for the selected JASPAR matrix.
+Please see next section in the documentation on how to interpret these plots.

 Finally, at the bottom of the entry page, suggestions with other ChIP-seq data sets targeting the same TF are available.